 In this section, tell us about your organization or project in a few short paragraphs.
 What problem does your project solve?
 Who are your users and contributors?
 How long has your organization or project been in existence?
-Give some context to help us understand why funding your proposal would create a positive impact in open source and the world.
+Give some context to help us understand why funding your proposal would positively impact open source and the world.

-The Julia Programming Language (current version 1.5.4, first release in 2012) is an MIT-licensed High-performance programming language designed for speed, usability, and reproducibility.
-Given Julia’s speed, it is considered by many to be the best in class tool for scientific computing.
+The Julia Programming Language (current version 1.5.4, first released in 2012) is an MIT-licensed High-performance programming language designed for speed, usability, and reproducibility.
+Given Julia’s speed, it is considered by many to be the best-in-class tool for scientific computing.
 Since 2012, the domain in which Julia is being used to solve complex computation problems has expanded along with our user base.
-We currently have over 5,000 registered Julia packages, 25 Million + downloads of julia, and thousands of contributors world wide.
-Julia is also one of the fastest growing (IEEE Programming Language rankings 2019) and most loved (2019 Stack Overflow Developer Survey) programming languages due in large part to the dedicated community of users and developers alike.
+We currently have over 5,000 registered Julia packages, 25 Million + downloads of Julia, and thousands of contributors worldwide.
+Julia is also one of the fastest-growing (IEEE Programming Language rankings 2019) and most loved (2019 Stack Overflow Developer Survey) programming languages due in large part to the dedicated community of users and developers alike.
 Given that the Julia community is still relatively small, we feel that strategic investments now in making the language and ecosystem friendly to new contributors will enable the next generation of developers to be a part of this friendly and vibrant community.
 About your project

 Tell us about the problem your project will help solve.
 Why is it important to your organization or project to solve this problem?

 Right now, when someone wants to get started in Julia with the intent to contribute to Julia Packages across the ecosystem or the core language, there is really no guide to help them.
 We implicitly require that folks already have some background in OSS as well as an understanding of the inner workings of the Julia Ecosystem.
-This may have been a fair assumption to make in the past, but as Julia continues to grow in popularity, more and more folks coming to try Julia do not have an extensive Open Source nor technical background, so we need to step up and meet our community where they are.
-This project would create a comprehensive contributor guide geared to be a one stop shop for all things contributing to Julia.
-It would cover the basics of OSS, how to get involved with a project, what to say to open source matiantiners, how to structure your PR’s to make sure they get approved, and much more.
-Most of these ideas have been articulated already and we would just be including them in our guide.
+This may have been a fair assumption to make in the past, but as Julia continues to grow in popularity, more and more folks are coming to try.
+Julia does not have an extensive Open Source nor technical background, so we need to step up and meet our community where they are.
+This project would create a comprehensive contributor guide geared to be a one-stop-shop for all things contributing to Julia.
+It would cover the basics of OSS, how to get involved with a project, what to say to open source maintainers, how to structure your PR’s to make sure they get approved, and much more.
+Most of these ideas have been articulated already, and we would just be including them in our guide.
 Our hope with this project is that it would significantly reduce the barrier to entry for folks interested in learning Julia and making contributions to the core language or the package ecosystem.